calebleungg/terminalHRM/development-log.md

 * Any further editing to the objects details (includes both jobs and candidates class) has not yet been coded to save properly as such is still lost when the application is terminated

 #### Next Steps
-* Continue incorporating proper save/load methods to store all progressed worked on
+* Continue incorporating proper save/load methods to store all progress worked on
 * A suggestion for creating a total search function of the database using any specific value could also be a next target feature

 <br/>